wp-plugins/comment-signature/Readme.txt

 For more information : http://buffercode.com/project/comment-signature/

 == Changelog ==
+= 2.1 =
+* User can add horizontal line separation width
-= 2.0 =
+* User can add the margin for horizontal line to override the theme CSS = 2.0 =
 * Bug fixes and support 4.2.3
 = 1.3.2 =